Rotation Invariant Quantization for Model Compression: Preliminaries

 Formally, given a trained model $\gM$, and a sample $\rvx$, we wish to find a quantized model $\ghM$ whose weights $\hat{\rvw}_{[1:L]}$ solves the following optimization problem.

-for some deviation requirement $D$, where the rate is the number of bits per symbol allocated to the parameters of the quantized model $\ghM$.
+for some deviation requirement $D$, where rate is the average bits per symbol over the entire quantized model $\ghM$.
 In this work, we characterize the properties of the minimum rate and devise a searching method that finds the minimum rate that satisfies $D$ efficiently.

 In this formulation, we consider \emph{mixed-precision quantization} solutions, where the weights $\rvw_\ell$ of each layer $\ell$ are quantized at a different rate $R_\ell$.
-That is, the average number of bits per symbol, $R_\ell$, varies over the layers.
-Moreover, the rate values $R_\ell$ are not limited to integer values as typically considered.
-Allowing \emph{non-integer quantization rates} may seem peculiar at first sight, however, using fewer symbols is often beneficial in terms of the entropy of the quantized weights.
-Specifically, to obtain the smallest model, we must pick a solution whose entropy is minimal.
-This entropy can be achieved by compressing the layers' weights of the model $\ghM$ with an entropy achieving encoder, e.g., an arithmetic encoder such as the \emph{Asymmetric Numeral Systems} (ANS) \citep{duda2013asymmetric}.
-The resulting compression ratio, assuming 32 bits representation of the source symbols, is
+In other words, each layer utilizes a different number of symbols.
+Typically, using fewer symbols induces lower entropy, and hence, we strive to minimize the number of symbols in each layer.
+Though the entropy indicates the shortest representation of a layer, one must encode the layers' weights to reach this entropy limit.
+In this study, we utilize \emph{Asymmetric Numeral Systems} (ANS) arithmetic encoder for this purpose \citep{duda2013asymmetric}.
+Accordingly, the resulting compression ratio, assuming 32 bits representation of the source symbols, is

-Where $\vert T_\ell \vert$ denotes the coding table size of layer $\ell$ and $H(\rvwh_\ell)$ is the empirical entropy \citep{thomas2006elements}.
+Where $\vert T_\ell \vert$ denotes the coding table size of layer $\ell$ and $H(\rvwh_\ell)$ is the empirical entropy.